 Involving Upper Management

-It is recommended that the final selection of a bidder be reviewed by a manager who has a broad perspective of the agency’s operations and knows the strategic considerations related to the procurement.
-Management may: 1) concur with the selection; 2) request a re-evaluation in accordance with the pre-established evaluation methodology; or 3) determine that all bids should be rejected, and a new solicitation issued.
 Management may not direct an award to a specific bidder who is not the low bidder or who has not offered the best value in accordance with the pre-established evaluation methodology.

 6.12 Determination of Vendor Responsibility

 Prior to making an award, State Finance Law § 163(9)(f) requires that a State agency make a determination that the apparent winning bidder is responsible.
-State agencies must also check the NYS Debarred List (https://ogs.ny.gov/non-responsible-entities) to confirm the apparent winning bidder is not listed.
+State agencies must also check the NYS Debarred List (https://ogs.ny.gov/debarred-and-non-responsible-entities) to confirm the apparent winning bidder is not listed.
 If awarded, the contract must expressly obligate the contractor to maintain its responsibility throughout the term of the agreement.
 The responsibility determination is based upon many factors, including, but not limited to, the bidder’s:

 Financial and organizational capacity;